 Singapore consists of 63 islands, including the mainland.
 There are two man-made connections to Johor, Malaysia.
 The highest natural point is Bukit Timah Hill at 166 meters.

 Many places of worship were also constructed during the colonial era.
-Sri Mariamman Temple, the Masjid Jamae mosque and the Church of Gregory the Illuminator are among those.
+Sri Mariamman Temple, the Masjid Jamae mosque, and the Church of Gregory the Illuminator are among those.

-Floating to the Marina is a lovely experience, and there you will see a huge Merlion greeting you from one of the corners.
-Water comes out of his mouth and beam of lights in different colors springs from beneath.
+Floating to the Marina is a lovely experience, and there you will see a huge Merlion Singapore greeting you from one of the corners.
+Water comes out of his mouth and a beam of lights in different colors springs from beneath.

 One of the Buddhist temples will appear before you while strolling this district, presenting itself in all its imposing display.
 High, red, typically decorated, surrounded by numerous Chinese shops in small alleys all around.

-Religious ritual next to brands
+Rituals next to brands

 Full Singapore SERIES